Peat+

 Ulster Wildlife

-Lead partner Ulster wildlife will deliver peatland restoration actions across 16 conservation sites.
+Lead partner Ulster wildlife will deliver peatland restoration actions across our conservation sites.
 Interventions will include drain blocking, bunding, revegetation, reprofiling, and erosion control to restore hydrology and improve habitat resilience.

 Armagh, Banbridge and Craigavon Borough Council

-ABC project focuses on restoring three significant peatland sites in the council area at Peatlands Park, Selsion and Brackagh Bog, each requiring tailored interventions to improve hydrology and biodiversity.
+ABC Council’s work focuses on restoring three significant peatland sites in the council area at Peatlands Park, Selsion and Brackagh Bog, each requiring tailored interventions to improve hydrology and biodiversity.
 Armagh, Banbridge and Craigavon Borough Council.

 Atlantic Technological University (ATU)

-ATU is delivering restoration plans for Glenveagh National Park in Co Donegal.
-Their project also pioneers portable soil and hydrology technologies to accelerate peatland restoration.
+ATU Donegal is delivering restoration and wildfire plans for Glenveagh National Park in Co Donegal.
+Their PhD’s will also pioneer portable soil and hydrology technologies to accelerate peatland restoration.
 Innovations include eco-friendly soil analysis systems and IoT-enabled sensors for real-time water monitoring.
 ATU.

 Crichton Carbon Centre

-Based in Scotland, Crichton Carbon Centre's project builds capacity and skills in peatland restoration through mentoring, training, and public engagement, delivering toolkits, QGIS guidance, accredited courses, and workshops to create a skilled workforce and embed best practices across sectors.
+Based in Scotland, Crichton Carbon Centre's contribution to PEAT+ will build capacity and skills in peatland restoration through mentoring and training project staff, delivering toolkits, GIS guidance, accredited courses, and workshops to create a skilled workforce and embed best practices.
 Crichton Carbon Centre.

-The Cuilcagh Lakelands Global Geopark, spans the Cavan/Fermanagh border an includes rugged uplands, lakes and forests through to gently rolling drumlins, the landscapes of the Geopark represent a complex Earth history dating back as far as 895 million years ago.
-Cuilcagh Geopark.
+The Cuilcagh Lakelands Global Geopark, spans the Cavan/Fermanagh border an includes rugged uplands, lakes and forests through to gently rolling drumlins.
+Fermanagh Omagh District Council will focus on gathering imagery and data to create management plans for peatland restoration, species conservation, wildfire prevention, and sustainable grazing in the area of Cuilcagh Lakelands Geopark Cuilcagh Geopark.

 Mourne Heritage Trust